NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/splunk/index.md

 Create the Logpush job by following the instructions on [Enable Logpush to Splunk](/logs/get-started/enable-destinations/splunk/).
 The API call creates a Logpush job but does not enable it.

-Enable the Logpush job through the the Cloudflare dashboard or through the API by following the instructions on [Enable Logpush to Splunk](/logs/get-started/enable-destinations/splunk/).
+Enable the Logpush job through the the Khulnasoft dashboard or through the API by following the instructions on [Enable Logpush to Splunk](/logs/get-started/enable-destinations/splunk/).
 To enable through the dashboard:

-1. Navigate to the Cloudflare dashboard and select **Analytics & Logs** > **Logs**.
+1. Navigate to the Khulnasoft dashboard and select **Analytics & Logs** > **Logs**.
 2. Select **Edit** and select the fields referenced in the Dashboard section below to fully populate all tables and graphs.
 3. Enable the Logpush job by toggling on the switch next to the Edit link.
 Data takes a few minutes to populate.